RedBearAK/toshy/README.md

 - OpenMandriva ROME 2023.08

-    - Wayland+KDE may have issues with GTK "portal" service
+    - Wayland+Plasma may have issues with GTK "portal" service
     - May need to restart the Toshy services after logging in

 ### Ubuntu variants and Ubuntu-based distros